sugarlabs/GSoC/Ideas-2026.md

 -------------

-# AI reflection in the Sugar Journal
+## AI Reflection in the Sugar Journal

 **Prerequisites**<br>
  - Experience with Python